 Another option some artists choose, is to work in layers.
 It's more time consuming this way, but some state they are happier with the results this way.
 Have a tiny clear resin layer in the mould set first, then they put a glitter layer in the mould.
 Wait for that layer to get to gel point, and mix up a new batch and put some more in, and repeat. (but it can be tricky because the mixture has to be the same for each layer or it will be noticeable).
 So if going this route, you will need to measure.
 Also, be prepared if working in layers, and the mix isn't just right, it can all sink, then you may end up with a line on top with no glitter and everything else at the bottom.
 It can take time to get different methods right.
 Also remember not to pour higher layers than your particular resin product recommends.

 Iridescent flakes are a nice option that don't always sink, and often will float nicely in some resins..
-Some metallic flakes are also better at floating in different resins.
+Some metallic foil flakes are also better at floating in different resins.
 Each product works differently in each resin, so you may need to experiment for the specific look you are going for.